Last Updated: September 20, 2023

 Profile reflecting a consumer's preferences.

-The categories of sources from which we collect personal information and our business and commercial purposes for using personal information are set forth in “Personal Information We Collect” and “How We Use Your Information”, and “ Disclosing Your Information to Third Parties” above, respectively.
+The categories of sources from which we collect personal information and our business and commercial purposes for using personal information are set forth in “Personal Information We Collect”, “How We Use Your Information”, and “ Disclosing Your Information to Third Parties” above, respectively.
 We will retain personal information in accordance with the time periods set forth in “Data Retention”.

 Additional Privacy Rights for California Residents

 Opting Out of “Sales” of Personal Information and/or “Sharing” for Cross-Context Behavioral Advertising under the CCPA.
 California residents have the right to opt out of the “sale” of personal information and the “sharing” of personal information for “cross-context behavioral advertising.”
 California residents may exercise these rights by emailing firstname.lastname@example.org.